-- GREEN 1 your source code and completed notebook - GREEN 2 a document in PDF format headed by your name, AU E-mail address, and the string "COMP x66y Fall 2021 Assignment 2c", where x and y need to reflect the section you are enrolled in', containing: - Methodology Describe the custom parts of your EA design, such as your function and terminal sets, as well as your approach to performing adversarial evaluations, in sufficient detail to allow someone else to implement a functionally equivalent EA, and explain your EA design decisions. - Experimental Setup Provide your experimental setup in sufficient detail to allow exact duplication of your experiments (i.e., producing the exact same results within statistical margins) and justify your choice of EA strategy parameters. - Results List your experimental results in both tabular (mean and standard deviation) and graphical formats (box plots preferred). - Discussion Discuss any notable behavioral characteristics of the Pac-Man controllers when compared to the controllers found in Assignment 2b.
-In particular, we want you to report on how and if agent behavior changed in the presence of co-evolving maps. - Conclusion Conclude your report by stating your most important findings and insights in the conclusion section. - Bibliography This is where you provide your citation details, if you cited anything.
-Only list references here that you actually cite in your report. - Appendices If you have more data you want to show than what you could reasonably fit in the body of your report, this is the place to put it along with a short description. - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you might should include instructions on how to interpret your data, then you should!), as well as the highest-score-game-sequence all-time-step world files, and solution files (these should go in the repo's worldFiles, and solutions directories respectively). - YELLOW 1 Investigate under what circumstances co-evolutionary cycling occurs in Pac-Man and maps and adding a section to the document to describe all aspects of your investigation, including CIAO plots [2] to visualize your findings.
+GREEN 1 your source code and completed notebook

+- GREEN 2 a document in PDF format headed by your name, AU E-mail address, and the string "COMP x660 Fall 2022 Assignment 2c", where x needs to reflect the section you are enrolled in', containing: - Methodology Describe the custom parts of your EA design, such as your function and terminal sets, as well as your approach to performing adversarial evaluations, in sufficient detail to allow someone else to implement a functionally equivalent EA, and explain your EA design decisions. - Experimental Setup Provide your experimental setup in sufficient detail to allow exact duplication of your experiments and justify your choice of EA strategy parameters. - Results List your experimental results in both tabular (mean and standard deviation) and graphical formats (box plots preferred). - Discussion Discuss any notable behavioral characteristics of the best controllers when compared to the controllers found in Assignment 2b.
+In particular, we want you to report on how and if Pac-Man agent behavior changed in the presence of co-evolving Ghosts. - Conclusion Conclude your report by stating your most important findings and insights in the conclusion section. - Bibliography This is where you provide your citation details, if you cited anything.
+Only list references here that you actually cite in your report. - Appendices If you have more data you want to show than what you could reasonably fit in the body of your report, this is the place to put it along with a short description. - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you might should include instructions on how to interpret your data, then you should!), as well as the highest-score-game-sequence all-time-step world files, and solution files (these should go in the repo's worldFiles, and solutions directories respectively). - YELLOW 1 Investigate under what circumstances co-evolutionary cycling occurs in Pac-Man and Ghosts and add a section to the document to describe all aspects of your investigation, including CIAO plots [2] to visualize your findings.
 You need to include all your related configuration, data, world, and solution files and clearly indicate in your source files any code which pertains to this deliverable.
 Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this deliverable, and which does not.
 Students enrolled in COMP 5660 can earn up to 10% bonus for this investigation.
-For students enrolled in COMP 6660 this will count for 10% regular points (not bonus) beyond the GREEN deliverables. - RED 1 Up to 10% bonus points can be earned by investigating the co-evolution of a controller that controls all ghosts, with the fitness of negative game score, and plays against co-evolving Pac-Man controllers on a static map.
-You should add appropriate additional terminals, such as "Distance to nearest Pac-Man" and "Distance to nearest other ghost".
-This bonus investigation needs to be documented in a separate section of the required document marked as "Pac-Man and Ghost Co-Evolution".
-You also need to indicate in your source files any code which pertains to this bonus and additionally describe it in your report.
-Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this bonus, and which does not. - RED 2 Up to 10% bonus points can be earned by investigating the cooperative co-evolution of a Ghost controller with a map using a static Pac-Man strategy and negative game score as fitness for both species.
-This bonus investigation needs to be documented in a separate section of the required document marked as "Map and Ghost Cooperative Co-Evolution".
-You also need to indicate in your source files any code which pertains to this bonus and additionally describe it in your report.
-Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this bonus, and which does not.
+For students enrolled in COMP 6660 this will count for 10% regular points (not bonus) beyond the GREEN deliverables.